leadedge/Spout2/SPOUTSETTINGS/readme.txt

 Sets the maximum number of senders that can operate at the same time.
 The minimum number is 10 and default is 64.
 Memory allocated is 256 * number of senders in bytes.
 If setting to more than the default, keep to the minimum you require.
 Applies for Spout applications built with the 2.005 SDK or later.
-Earlier appliocations are be limited to 10 senders.
+Earlier applications are be limited to 10 senders.
 Spout applications must be re-started after change

 o NVIDIA global processor